ABOUT keystone honors academy

 - Students in the Academy place in prestigious graduate programs across the country, and often receive full scholarships.

-- The KHA hosts nationally and internationally renowned speakers such as Cornel West, Nikki Giovanni and Michael Eric Dyson.
+- The KHA hosts nationally and internationally renowned speakers such as Maya Angelou, Cornel West, Spike Lee, Alice Walker, Nikki Giovanni and Michael Eric Dyson.

 - Every year, students study abroad on full scholarships.